What Is Text Replacement? How to Set It Up on Every Device (2026)

 Text Replacement on Windows

-Windows does not offer system-wide keyboard shortcut expansion natively.
+Windows does not offer system-wide text replacement natively.
 Windows 11 typing settings include autocorrect for misspelled words — but not shortcut triggers.

 Some Microsoft apps, such as Word, include an AutoCorrect feature that works similarly to text replacement.
-However, this only applies within that specific app and does not work across your entire system.
+However, this only applies within that specific app and doesn't work across your entire system.

-If you want text replacement that works across browsers, email apps, forms, and other desktop programs, you’ll need to use a dedicated text replacement tool.
+If you want text replacement that works across browsers, email apps, forms, and other desktop programs, you'll need a dedicated text replacement tool.

 Note: If you're looking for cross-platform text replacement that works in any app or website, read on about Text Blaze.